Zegocover/style-guide/languages/JavaScript/index.md

 ✅ **Do:** Use at most one level of ternary nesting,

-This example is a borderline one, it's already possible to argue that it's hard to understand.
+This example is a borderline one, it's already getting hard to understand.

 _Evaluates to 'grey' if disabled is truthy, falling back to 'green' if selected is truthy, 'orange' otherwise._